daztaylor/workbydaz/src/posts/the-planning-inspectorate.md

 **Designer - (Me)**

-Contribute with exprience, ideas, sketches and storyboards during the sessions.
-Tasked with bringing all the captured sketches, post-it notes, storyboards and ideas into a tangible clickable prototype in InVision.
+Contribute with experience, ideas, sketches and storyboards during the sessions.
+Tasked with bringing all the captured sketches, post-it notes, storyboards and ideas into a tangible clickable, designed prototype in InVision.
 Present the prototype to the organisation.

 **Engineer -**

 Technical expertise from a GDS (Government Digital Service) guidelines point of view culminating with a prototyping a live interface built out from the GDS framework.

-Sparkle Engineering was a term that was introduced early in the process by the Client Director and became synonymous with our thinking throughout.
+\*Sparkle Engineering was a term that was introduced early in the process by the Client Director and became synonymous with our thinking throughout.
 KISS (Keep it Simple Stupid) was another favourite.

 #### Ok, thats the background.
 So, what happened then?